Orientation of good covers: Proof of Theorem

-So fix $i$ and let us assume that $\o(\cP_i)$ has a \TrTO representation where the points $\{p_{i+1}\dots,p_n\}$ are represented by crossing Y-shapes.
-Denote the collection of the $N_i$ trees that correspond to points that are in the vicinity of $p_i$ by $T_i$, and the remaining $N_0:=N_1+\dots+N_{i-1}+n-i$ trees that correspond to points that are \emph{not} in the vicinity of $p_i$ by $T_0$.
+So fix $i$ and let us assume that has a \TrTO representation where the points are represented by crossing Y-shapes.
+Denote the collection of the $N_i$ trees that correspond to points that are in the vicinity of $p_i$ by $T_i$, and the remaining trees that correspond to points that are \emph{not} in the vicinity of $p_i$ by $T_0$.

-Now we want to show that we can redraw at least one tree $X$ from $T_i$, while leaving all the trees from $T_0$ unchanged, so that the set of their induced 3-order, $\o(T_0\cup \{X\})$, remains the same.
+Now we want to show that we can redraw at least one tree $X$ from $T_i$ as a $Y$-shape, while leaving all the trees from $T_0$ unchanged, so that the set of their induced 3-order, , remains the same.
 Note that this system does not include any triples that contain at least two trees from $T_i$.
 This means that we can ignore the intersection points between two trees from $T_i$.
 Therefore, we can assume that every leaf of a tree $X$ from $T_i$ is an intersection point with a tree from $T_0$, by pruning parts of $X$, if necessary.
-While members of $T_i$ might become disjoint, it still holds that the members of $T_0\cup \{X\}$ are pairwise intersecting.
+While members of $T_i$ might become disjoint, it still holds that the members of are pairwise intersecting for any .

-If every tree from $T_i$ has at least four leaves, intersecting a tree of $T_0$ in each of them then we fix four such leaves for each $T_i$.
-Divide $T_i$ into $\binom{N_0}4$ groups depending on which $4$ trees they intersect in their four fixed leaves.
+If every tree from $T_i$ has at least four leaves, intersecting a tree of $T_0$ in each of them, then we fix four such leaves for each $T_i$.
+Divide $T_i$ into groups depending on which four trees they intersect in their four fixed leaves.
 By Lemma \ref{lem:treetangencies}, no group can have more than $c$ trees (where $c$ is as in the lemma).
-Thus if we choose $N_i\ge c\binom{N_0}4$ then we get a contradiction.
+Thus, if we choose , then we get a contradiction.

-Thus there is a tree from $T_i$ which has at msot three leaves, this is a redrawing of the original $T_i$ as a Y-shape crossing every tree from $T_0$, exactly as we wanted. \end{proof}
+Thus, there is a tree from $T_i$ which has at most three leaves, this is a redrawing of the original $T_i$ as a Y-shape crossing every tree from $T_0$, exactly as we wanted. \end{proof}

 As \cTrTO= \cGCTO by Corollary \ref{cor:GCTr}, this finishes the proof of Theorem \ref{thm:main}.